Increasing Audiobook Engagement 150% Through Native Playback Design

 Chapter skip controls were worth the added UI density if they improved listening flow

 The critique surfaced a clear risk: skip buttons were competing visually with primary playback actions and could feel crowded on smaller screens.
-Rather than debate preferences, I designed two variants to test which better supported real listening behavior.
+I decided to test two variants to validate if chapter skip was needed.

 Variant A (Chapter-Focused):